hauke96/simple-task-manager/doc/operation/server.md

 **Important:** Use this opportunity to set a secure password for your database!

+## The nginx configuration

+The `docker-compose.yml` uses the `$STM_NGINX_CONFIG` environment variable which references a `.conf` file with all nginx related stuff in it.
+See the client folder of this repo for two examples.

 ## The `.env` file

 The default deployment process uses docker-compose so that you can set environment variables of a container via a `.env`